matteo-luraghi/notionquotesbot/README.md

 ## 🌟 Usage

 Once the bot is running, invite it to your Telegram group or chat with it directly.
 Use the commands listed above to interact with your quote database.
-## 📅 Daily Quotes

-Quotes Bot will automatically send a random quote from a random book every morning to keep your day inspired!
-Make sure your bot is always running to receive this daily dose of wisdom.
 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT LICENSE](https://github.com/matteo-luraghi/notionquotesbot/blob/master/LICENSE).